-The Wisconsin Ecology Spring Symposium is an opportunity for members of different ecologically driven disciplines to come together and share stories from the diverse projects occurring across campus.
+The Wisconsin Ecology Spring Symposium is an opportunity for members of different ecologically driven disciplines to come together and share stories from the diverse projects occurring across UW-Madison.

 The symposium serves as a celebration of the ground-breaking ecological research done by our graduate students and postdoctoral researchers.
 We hope that this will spark conversations between departments and lead to future interdisciplinary collaborations.